etsraphael/NocturneIntelligence/README.md

    ```bash
    python run_nocturne.py
    ```
-   This command will launch Nocturne AI in your terminal (or a web interface, depending on your setup).
+   This command will launch Nocturne Intelligence in your terminal (or a web interface, depending on your setup).

 ---

 ## Usage

 ### 1. Interactive Mode
 After running `python run_nocturne.py`, you can interact with the bot via a command-line interface.
-Type your questions or commands, and Nocturne AI will respond accordingly.
+Type your questions or commands, and Nocturne Intelligence will respond accordingly.

 Example commands:
 - `show market data for AAPL`